Mental Health During Pregnancy and the First Year

 Contact number: 303-425-0300 (request Maternal Mental Health Services)

-“Baby blues” and “postpartum depression” are often used to describe these disorders.
+“Baby blues” and “postpartum depression” are often used to describe these conditions.
 But there are several forms of maternal mental health disorders that women may experience.
-This page will help you learn more about each disorder and connect you with support if you need it.

 Up to 80 percent of women will experience baby blues — or feelings of worry and sadness in the days and weeks after they give birth.